solidify/jira-azuredevops-migrator/readme.md

 Support and bug reporting are managed via [**GitHub Issues**](https://github.com/solidify/jira-azuredevops-migrator/issues).
 Please create a new issue and fill in the corresponding issue template.

+When investigating issues, we require some diagnostic files from the user.
+Please follow [bug-report-instructions](https://github.com/solidify/jira-azuredevops-migrator/docs/bug-report-instructions) when you send an email with your bug report to make sure we get all the files we need to investigate the bug.

 Note: We do not answer Discussions, as these have less traceability than Issues.
 Discussions are instead reserved for community discussions.

 ## Jira Azure DevOps Migrator, Premium Offerings